DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/03_genres_of_publication.md

 ##Five genres
 In the present project we deal with a variety of publication products which we have categorized into five genres:

-1. Research publication;
+1. Research publication
-2. Art/design catalogue;
+2. Art/design catalogue
-3. Artists'/designers' book;
+3. Artists'/designers' book
-4. Art/design periodical;
+4. Art/design periodical
-5. New genres.
+5. New genres

 ###1) Research publication
 - Usually text-based;